Updated May 2022, because things on the BeltLine just change that fast.

 If you are heading to the Eastside Trail, there are several garages with paid parking.
 Although it costs you money, you have the assurance of knowing your car won’t be towed, and probably not broken into.
 Car break-ins are unfortunately frequent in Atlanta, though, so don’t leave anything in your car – jackets, backpacks and electronics are high targets.

 That out of the way, Ponce City Market and Kroger offer paid garage parking at one end.
 At the other end, you can park in Studioplex.
 If you want free parking, there are limited spaces on Ralph McGill Boulevard, Willoughby Way and Edgewood Avenue.
-These are generally safe areas in the daytime.

 Is the Atlanta BeltLine safe?